Travelling with a baby: the hotel check-list

 The kit to confirm, the questions to ask, and the small things that make a first trip with a baby actually restful.

-• Baby
+- Baby

 A first trip with a baby is not really about the destination.
 It is about whether you can keep a routine, warm a bottle, and get everyone some sleep.
 The hotel makes or breaks all three.
 Here is the check-list we run before booking anywhere with a little one.

 The single biggest difference between a restful trip and a fraught one is whether the baby naps.
-That comes down to the room.
+And the nap comes down to the room.
+A separate sleeping area or a connecting room, so bedtime does not black out the whole family at 7pm.
+Blackout curtains that actually block the light.
+A quiet-side room, away from the pool bar and the lift.

 Ask for the cot to be set up before you arrive.
 Landing with an overtired baby and then waiting an hour for a cot is the classic first-night mistake.

 With a baby, a slow, formal breakfast is a trap.
-Look for a buffet or a grab-and-go option, an early opening time, and a high chair that is actually free at 7am.
+Look for a buffet or a grab-and-go option, an early opening time, and a high chair that is genuinely free at 7am.
 It sounds small.
 It is the difference between a calm morning and a meltdown.

 Explore all